kizniche/Mycodo/mycodo-manual.md

 Inputs (such as sensors or analog signals) measure environmental and other characteristic conditions, which will be stored in an influxdb round-robin database.
 This database will provide recent measurements for [Graphs](/help#graphs), [LCDs](/help#lcds), [PID Controllers](/help#pids), [Conditional Statements](/help#conditional-statements), and other parts of Mycodo to operate from.

+Among the sensors is 'Linux Command'.
+This is a way to use a custom script to return a value to be used within Mycodo, without having to edit the Mycodo code.
+Merely create your script and use this sensor to have the return value of the script be stored in the Mycodo database for use with PIDs and other parts of Mycodo that uses sensor measurements.

 Setting | Description
 -------------------- | ----------------------------------------------
 Activate | After the sensor has been properly configured, activation begins acquiring measurements from the sensor.
 Any activated conditional statements will now being operating.